lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

 Now that we have a model representing our meals, we need a repository to store them.

 This repository is initialized with a CSV file path.
 It reads/writes the meals from the CSV file and holds them as objects in an array.
-The behavior we wnat for the repository is to:
+The behavior we want for the repository is to:
 - Add a new meal
 - Get all the meals
 - Find a specific meal thanks to its id